libpfasst/LibPFASST/docs/source/tutorial.rst

        !
 Apply the inverse operator with the FFT convolution call fft%conv(rhsvec,1.0_pfdp/(1.0_pfdp - dtq*this%opI),yvec)

-In a similar manner, in the local definition of the `level`, the interpolation is done in spectral space while the restriction is just pointwise coarsening.
+In a similar manner, in the local definition of the ``level``, the interpolation is done in spectral space while the restriction is just pointwise coarsening.

 When creating an example using a new data structure or equation, the most important things that must be provided are in fact the function evaluations and interpolation restriction operators.
 The user is allowed to add any useful code to the local sweeper and level structures to implement these routines.

 Example 4
 ---------

+.. _tut4:

-In the directory ``LibPFASST/Tutorials/EX4_Boussinesq`` is a more complicated example involving the 2-dimenstional Boussinesq eqauations in a vorticity-function form
+In the directory `LibPFASST/Tutorials/EX4_Boussinesq` is a more complicated example involving the 2-dimenstional Boussinesq eqauations in a vorticity-function form

 .. math::